Win Myint elected new Myanmar president

 Nick Beake, BBC News, Yangon

-Most Burmese don't know what plans Win Myint's may have for the economy, bringing peace in the troubled border regions or how to deal with the Rohingya crisis.
+Most Burmese don't know what plans Win Myint may have for the economy, bringing peace in the troubled border regions or how to deal with the Rohingya crisis.

 The key criteria for this job was loyalty to Aung San Suu Kyi.
-She will continue pull the strings.
+She will continue to pull the strings.

 In Yangon and beyond, you won't find the excitement of two years ago when Htin Kyaw was sworn in, becoming the first democratically elected president with no ties to the military in decades.